Introduction and Overview

 Key Management and Security

-No. Uphold never has access to either of the users’ private keys.
+No. Uphold never has access to either of your private keys.

 When you create your Vault your keys are generated by the Uphold App.
 Your primary Vault Key is stored in the secure element of your mobile device, accessible only by you.
 Optionally, a backup can be stored in your chosen cloud service (e.g., iCloud, Google Drive), if you permit it.